laurentperrinet/Perrinet20PredictiveProcessing/README.md

 static images [@Boutin19].
-It consists of a multi-layered neural network, where each layer includes both a recursive intra-cortical mechanism to generate sparse representations and also the ability for each layer to integrate (feeedback) information from a higher-level layer.
+It consists of a multi-layered neural network, where each layer includes both a recursive intra-cortical mechanism to generate sparse representations and also the ability for each layer to integrate (feedback) information from a higher-level layer.
 The main novelty of this network is that it allows for the unsupervised learning of the convolutional kernels within each layer.
-Compared to classical Convolutional neural networks such as commonly found in deep learning architectures, we found that the emerging kernels were more meaningful.
-For instance, when learning on a class of images from human faces, we found in the second layer different neurons sensitive to face features such as eye, mouth or nose.
+Compared to classical Convolutional Neural Networks such as commonly found in deep learning architectures, we found that the emerging kernels were more meaningful: For instance, when learning on a class of images from human faces, we observed in the second layer different neurons sensitive to face features such as eye, mouth or nose.
 This is similar to what is found in the fusiform face area, but more simulations are needed to validate the emergence of this representation.
-Moreover, these simulations are computationnally intensive and avoid their useon convetional computer architectures.
+Moreover, these simulations are computationally intensive and avoid their use on conventional computer architectures.
 A translation is this algorithm into a Spiking Neural Network would therefore be highly beneficial and allow for its application to a dynamical stream of images.

 5 Summary and conclusions {#sec:summary-and-conclusions}
 =========================